jacerider/fett/KAST/README.md

     cp example.config.js config.js

-## Usage

-Run the following from the theme directory via command line to compile CSS from SASS.
+Run the following from the command line from the module directory to have gulp compile and watch for changes to both .scss files and .js files found within the /dev folder.

     gulp

-gulpfile.js controls what happens in this process.
-Feel free to add your own tools into this file to facilitate development.
-Saving will trigger a cache rebuild, css/js rebuild, and all BrowserSync browsers to reload.